ivsg-psu/PathPlanning_GeomTools_AlignCoordinates/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 Often there is a need to align one coordinate system with another, for example to align an image's coordinates with those of real-world coordinates.
+This library of codes shows how to regression fit points in one coordinate system that correspond to points in another coordinate system so that one can extract the scaling factor and/or rotation and/or translation, or even the generic affine transform from one coordinate system to another.

 * Inputs:
-  * either a "traversals" type, as explained in the Path library, or a path of XY points in N x 2 format
+  * a set of XY points in N x 2 format in one "base" coordinate system, that correspond row-by-row to points (in N x 2 format) in another "target" coordinate system.
-  * the start, end, and optional excursions can be entered as either a line segment or a point and radius.

 * Outputs
-  * Separate arrays of XY points, or of indices for the lap, with one array for each lap
-  * The function also can return the points that were not used for laps, e.g. the points before the first start and after the last end
+  * The scale factor, rotation, translation, and/or transformation matrix that maps one set of points to another.

 <a href="#pathplanning_geomtools_aligncoordinates">Back to top</a>